 Pat Vermillion was Margaret and Dale’s third and final attempt for a daughter.
 Despite this fact, Pat is the happiest of the three boys.
 In fact, he is the only person we know looking forward to the never ending nuclear winter.
 Aside from his wife Jen, deep powder and fish pretty much sum up Pat’s ever present smile.
-Pat grew up in Rio Grande, Argentina and Ecuador.
+Pat grew up in Billings, Rio Grande, Argentina and Ecuador.
 Pat is fluent in Spanish, jet boats and making sure the company doesn't go broke chasing dreams.
-Pat is the company finance guy and the Alaska specialist, having guided 13 seasons there.
+Pat is the finance guy and Alaska specialist, having guided 13 seasons there.
 Pat’s newest project is the Royal Coachman Lodge near Dillingham, Alaska.
 It is our first fly-out operation and is in the heart of the best fishing in Alaska.
 Pat and Jenn have two daughters, Jose and Isla, both the best saleswomen in the company.
 Jose's a professional egg broker and Isla recently broke Girl Scout's all time on customer sales record by selling 26 boxes of cookies to a customer who prefers to remain anonymous.